oit-ipbl/robots/basics/basics_01.md

 ## ROS master

-Open a linux terminal console, type the following command and run the `ROS master`.
+Open a linux terminal emulator.
+See [Use terminal Emulator in the ROS Container](https://github.com/oit-ipbl/portal/blob/main/setup/dockerros.md#use-terminal-emulator-in-the-ros-container), and input the following command to run the `ROS master`.

 ```shell
 $ roscore